Lê Đức Thọ: 1973

 When the talks finally began, Kissinger put forward the demand that North Vietnam pull out all of its troops out of South Vietnam, a demand that Thọ rejected out of hand.
+The most important issue remaining was the demilitarized zone (DMZ).
+Tho accepted language that he had been rejecting a few weeks earlier, "North and South Vietnam shall respect the Demilitarized Zone on either side of the Provisional Military Demarcation Line," meaning that the DMZ was actually to be demilitarized--North Vietnamese troops had to stay out of it.

-Thọ stated the only issues remaining were the demilitarized zone (DMZ), which he wanted to see abolished under the grounds that all of Vietnam was one country while Kissinger insisted that only civilians be allowed to cross the DMZ that divided the two Vietnams.
-After much argument, Kissinger agreed to take the issue of the DMZ out of the peace agreement and inserted the phrase "among the questions to be negotiated there is the question of the modalities for civilian movement across the provisional military demarcation line".
-A paragraph was inserted calling for the withdraw of all foreign forces from South Vietnam, which Kissinger claimed was a commitment from Thọ to pull out North Vietnamese forces, an interpretation he did not share as he argued that the North Vietnamese troops were not foreign.
-Thọ told Kissinger that if a peace agreement was signed, that within 15 days a peace agreement would be signed for Laos, but he stated unlike the Pathet Lao in Laos, North Vietnam had no influence or control over the Khmer Rouge in Cambodia.
-Kissinger did not believe Thọ's claims that the Khmer Rouge leader Pol Pot was a fanatical Khmer nationalist with a ferocious hatred of the Vietnamese, the ancient arch-enemies of the Khmer.
+Thọ told Kissinger that if a peace agreement was signed, that within 15 days a peace agreement would be signed for Laos.
+But he stated, that unlike the Pathet Lao in Laos, North Vietnam had no influence over the Khmer Rouge in Cambodia.
+Kissinger did not believe Thọ's claims that the Khmer Rouge leader Pol Pot was a fanatical Khmer nationalist with a hatred of the Vietnamese.
 After the meeting, Kissinger told Thọ: "We must forget all that has happened.
 When we walk out, we must be smiling".

 On the night of 9 January 1973, Kissinger phoned Nixon in Washington to say that a peace agreement would be signed very soon.
 On 10 January 1973, the negotiations broke down when Kissinger demanded the release of all American POWs in North Vietnam once a peace agreement was signed, but offered no guarantees about Viet Cong prisoners being held in South Vietnam.
 Thọ stated: "I cannot accept your proposal.
 I completely reject it".
 Thọ wanted the release of all prisoners once a peace agreement was signed, which led Kissinger to say this was an unreasonable demand.
-Thọ who had been tortured as a young man by the French colonial police for advocating Vietnamese independence shouted: "You have never been a prisoner.
+Thọ, who had been tortured as a young man by the French colonial police for advocating Vietnamese independence, shouted: "You have never been a prisoner.
 You don't understand suffering.
 It's unfair".
-Kissinger finally offered the concession that the United States would use "maximum influence" to pressure the South Vietnamese government to release all Viet Cong prisoners within sixty days of a peace agreement being signed.
-On 23 January 1973 at 12:45 pm Kissinger and Thọ signed the peace agreement.
+Kissinger finally offered that the United States would use "maximum influence" to pressure the South Vietnamese government to release all Viet Cong prisoners within sixty days of a peace agreement being signed.
+On 23 January 1973, at 12:45 pm, Kissinger and Thọ signed the peace agreement.